Exclusive interview with best-selling author Samantha Coates

 Andrew: Finally your new book, How to Blitz Rote Repertoire, which you presented here today, and which I thought looked very exciting.

-I’ll be reviewing it hopefully at some point soon, but for the benefit of those reading the interview who’ve not seen it, it includes short, what we might think of as sight reading clips or exercises, and for each one you have done three different levels.
+For the benefit of those who’ve not seen it, it includes short, what we might think of as sight reading clips or exercises, and for each one you have done three different levels.
 You explained that the first Level should be taught completely by rote, only afterwards showing them the dots on the page.
 And then they can compare Level 2, which is just slightly changed, more complex, and spot what those differences are, and then play it from reading.
 And then doing the same with the third Level.

 What excites me here is that you use the rote but go straight to reading.
 You are using the rote directly to introduce the reading, without that gap that you were talking about earlier.
 Could you tell us more about how that concept has been working for you?

 Samantha: It might help if I explain my compositional process for the series.
 I started by essentially composing those Level 3 pieces, making sure that they sounded good, and felt good.
 I wanted them to be contemporary, appealing especially to older students and adult beginners too.